d4n3sh/thedaneshproject/content/posts/2009-07-17-googles-twitter-accounts.md

   - 910227625

 ---
-If you&#8217;re a Google fan and use Twitter then you should already be following Google on Twitter.
-But do you know that Google has an Twitter account for almost all it&#8217;s products. iGoogle, Calendar, Reader, Voice, YouTube, Images, yada&#8230;.. yada&#8230; yada&#8230;. they all have Twitter accounts!
+If you're a Google fan and use Twitter then you should already be following Google on Twitter.
+But do you know that Google has an Twitter account for almost all it's products. iGoogle, Calendar, Reader, Voice, YouTube, Images, yada&#8230;.. yada&#8230; yada&#8230;. they all have Twitter accounts!

 These are the current Twitter accounts by Google.
-Grabed them off [Google&#8217;s Blog][1]
+Grabed them off [Google's Blog][1]

 <a id="ya_." style="color: #551a8b;" title="twitter.com/google" href="http://twitter.com/google">twitter.com/Google</a> &#8211; our central account
 [twitter.com/Blogger][2]{#zzci} &#8211; for Blogger fans